-If you want to have a more low-key beach day (with fewer people) head to Posto 1 (Leme beach).
+If you wanna have a more low-key beach day (with fewer people) head to Posto 1 (Leme beach).

 Update your swimwear

 It’s always far too easy to spot the gringos on the beaches of Rio.
-To put it simply, they’re the ones that don’t show enough skin or as the Brazilians joke, wear fraldas (diapers).
+They’re the ones that don’t show enough skin or as the Brazilians joke, wear fraldas (diapers).

 Brazilians, on the other hand, prefer to show as much skin as humanely possible without going nude or topless (it’s actually illegal to do so, so don’t try!).

 The bikini bottom cuts range from flirty (covering about half the bum) to thong aka fio dental in Portuguese (which also means “dental floss”…get it?).